paezha/University-AI-Panel/README.md

-Apart from a few methodological developments (like transformers), improvement in the performance of AIs (say, from ChatGPT-2 to the latest version), mostly comes from using bigger datasets.
-There has been a rush for data[^38], as developers try to improve their models by training them using more and more data.
-But, despite the large number of texts available in digital form, there is still only a finite amount of data to be had.
+Apart from a few methodological developments (like transformers), improvement in the performance of AIs (say, from ChatGPT-2 to the latest version), mostly are the result of using bigger datasets.
+This has led to a rush, as developers try to improve their models by training them on more and more data[^38].
+But, despite the large number of text items and images available in digital form, there is still only a finite amount of data to be had.

-As of this writing, the big corporations that can afford to grab data, are mostly done with all the data grabbing, sometimes by morally dubious, and at times by possibly illegal means (Clark 2024).
+As of this writing, the few big players that can afford to grab the data, are mostly done with all the data grabbing, sometimes by morally dubious, and at times by possibly illegal means (Clark 2024).
 IBM, for example, uses data drawn from the Project CodeNet Dataset.
 The data are “sourced” from two online judge web sites, AIZU Online Judge and AtCoder (IBM 2021a).
-According to IBM “\[the\] end goal of CodeNet is to enable developers to create systems that can modernize existing codebases, as well as fix errors and security vulnerabilities in code.”
+According to IBM “\[the\] end goal of CodeNet is to enable developers to create systems that can modernize existing codebases, as well as fix errors and security vulnerabilities in code”.
 When we inspect the Terms of Use of AIZU (a Japanese academic project), “Commercial uses of the registered codes are prohibited”.
 IBM studiously avoids the word “commercial” in its posts about LLM, foundational models, and CodeNet.
 One might ask if IBM is doing all this research as